Close

 The identity of those controlling the exposed datasets remains unknown.
 While some collections could belong to security researchers monitoring data breaches, investigators believe cybercriminals likely control at least some of the information.

-The scale of the exposure enables various attack methods including phishing campaigns, account takeovers, ransomware operations and business email compromise schemes.
+The scale of the exposure enables various attack methods, including phishing campaigns, account takeovers, ransomware operations and business email compromise schemes.
 Even low success rates could affect millions of users when applied to datasets of this magnitude.

-Security experts recommend users implement strong, frequently updated passwords and enable multi-factor authentication where available.
+Security experts recommend that users implement strong, frequently updated passwords and enable multi-factor authentication where available.
 Organizations should also scan systems for infostealer malware that could compromise employee credentials.

 The discovery underscores the growing threat posed by credential-stealing malware and the massive underground economy built around harvested login information.